-Below; 06/11/2018 – The photo below shows the progress roughly three months after the split.
+Below: 06/11/2018 – Three months from the initial split.
 The brood is going well.
 Front of the box with the entry hole is at the left of the photo, showing plenty of stores, the back of the box on the right is still empty.

 Below: 10/01/2019 – Roughly five months from the start.
 I opened the box up to reveal plenty of brood and resources. .
 A lot of the brood stayed together in the top section so i transfered some to the lower box and added the other half of the SugarBag Bees Pollination box.

 Caution: Normal splitting times are 12 months.
 I wouldn’t recommend anyone doing a split shorter than 12 months unless you’re confident in what you’re doing.
 Every hive needs to be assessed and a judgment made of the development.
 The hives in my area have a great amount of resources and excellent conditions so develop quickly.
 I’ll be monitoring this closely and if i see a decline i can add brood, resources or bees.
 It’s been shown by some bee keepers that some Eduction/Budding hives have developed in four months so we know a hive five months old isn’t out of possibility.
 A good strong colony can build very quickly.